ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-18-developing-on-windows.md

 > beginner here (Windows) as much as the next guy.
 Let me know in the comments
 > if I missed anything!

-Now that I'm looking at Windows with my "more experienced" developer eyes, I am curious as to how I can get around the OS through the shell.
+Now that I'm looking at Windows with my more experienced developer eyes, I was curious as to how I can get around the OS through the shell.
 Previously, I've always used the GUI.
 With that, I learned that the main entrypoint is through PowerShell.

+I don't really see myself writing PowerShell scripts in the future.
+So in order to dip my toes into the environment, my tiny task is to prettify my terminal.

 ### PowerShell